koralgooll/MulEA/README.md

 **Visualizing the spread of adjusted *p*-values: Lollipop plot**

+Lollipop charts offer a graphical representation of the distribution of enriched transcription factors.
+The *y*-axis displays the transcription factors, while the *x*-axis represents their corresponding adjusted *p*-values.
+The dots are is coloured based on their significance level.
+This visualization helps us examine the spread of adjusted *p*-values and identify factors exceeding the commonly used significance threshold of 0.05.

 ``` r
 plot_lollipop(reshaped_results = gsea_reshaped_results,
               # the column containing the names we wish to plot